Compulsory literature (student library)

 - Theology and religious studies (TFL SB)

-The SB library is situated on the first floor of the library, the regular collections on the second floor.
+The SB library is situated on the first floor of the library, the regular collections on floor 0.